Fescron/universal-jlink-adapter/README.md

 The **0.05" (2.54mm) header** is recommended for when the target board is mostly connected to the debugger and the board in question also has a header of this size.
 The **0.1" (1.27mm) IDC header** is recommended for use with regular *Dupont-wires* or a [10 pin Tag-Connect adapter cable](http://www.tag-connect.com/TC2050-IDC).
 The latter allows target boards to be quickly reprogrammed *on-location*.

-The picture on the left depicts the `TagConnect 2050` cable on the top-left, next to its corresponding PCB footprint.
+The picture on the left depicts the `TagConnect 2050` cable on the top-right, next to its corresponding PCB footprint.
 Below this is a 0.05" header with its corresponding cable.

 <br/>